LudovicRousseau/pyscard/smartcard/doc/user-guide.rst

 -----------------------------------------

-Communication parameters are mostly important for the protocol negociation between the smart card reader and the card.
+Communication parameters are mostly important for the protocol negotiation between the smart card reader and the card.
 The main smartcard protocols are the T=0 protocol and the T=1 protocol, for byte or block transmission, respectively.
 The required protocol can be specified at card connection or card transmission.